11 top Mountain State traditions to start this holiday

 Holiday of Lights, featuring more than 700,000 lights across 40 acres of Bluefield City Park, is one of the largest light shows in the 2 Virginias.
 Every year, they add new pieces, and even the legacy lights get an updated look.
 Plan around special events like a 5K race, hayrides with Santa, trolley rides through the park and more.

-4. Christmas Festival of Lights
+4. Celebration of Lights

 6. Christmas in the Park